ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 ]
 ```

-## Install Redis on a Docker container through Ansible
+## Install Redis with a Docker container through Ansible
 Install the Redis and the required dependencies.

 Using a text editor, save the code below to in a file called `playbook.yaml`.
 This is the YAML file for the Ansible playbook.